 We are operating in two reportable segments, which are managed separately based upon fundamental differences in their operations.
-Coda Octopus Martech and Coda Octopus Colmek operate as contractors, and the balance of our operations are comprised of product sales.
+Coda Octopus Martech and Coda Octopus Colmek (together "Marine Engineering Business" or "Services Segment") operate as contractors, and the balance of our operations are comprised of product sales ("Marine Technology Business" or "Products Segment").

 Segment operating income is total segment revenue reduced by operating expenses identifiable with the business segment.
-Corporate includes general corporate administrative costs.
+Corporate includes general corporate administrative costs ("Overheads").

 The Company evaluates performance and allocates resources based upon operating income.
-The accounting policies of the reportable segments are the same as those described in the summary of accounting policies.
+The accounting policies of the reportable segments are the same as those described in the summary of accounting policies in our Consolidated Financial Statements of October 31, 2017.